Same-sex marriage in Washington (state)

-Statutory ban
+Legal history

+Restrictions

-In 1997, the Washington State Legislature, in response to events in Hawaii that suggested that the state might legalize same-sex marriage, passed a bill that would define marriage as the union of a man and a woman and deny legal recognition to same-sex marriages established elsewhere.
+In September 1996, in response to events in Hawaii—including the Baehr v.
+Miike decision—which suggested that the state might legalize same-sex marriage, the United States Congress passed the Defense of Marriage Act (DOMA), which defined marriage as between "a man and a woman" and explicitly permitted states to refuse to recognize same-sex marriages performed in other states.
+In conjunction with dozens of other states as part of a nationwide legal panic following the events in Hawaii, the Washington State Legislature passed a bill in February 1997 that defined marriage as the "union of a man and a woman" and denied legal recognition to same-sex marriages established elsewhere.
 The vote was 63 to 35 in the House and 27 to 19 in the Senate.
 Governor Gary Locke vetoed the legislation on February 21, calling it "divisive and unnecessary", citing the 1974 state court decision in Singer v.
 Hara.
 He wrote in his veto message: "Our overarching principle should be to promote civility, mutual respect and unity.
 This legislation fails to meet this test."
-An attempt to override his veto failed in the state Senate on a party-line vote, 26 to 20, when seven Democrats who had originally supported the measure changed their position to support Governor Locke.
+An attempt to override his veto failed in the Senate on a party-line vote, 26 to 20, when seven Democrats who had originally supported the measure changed their position to support Governor Locke.
 Although Republicans threatened to put the issue to a popular referendum in November, some of their members thought the issue was not urgent enough to risk a contentious public campaign.

-In 1998, the State Legislature passed the same legislation, the Defense of Marriage Act, and expected Governor Locke to allow it to become law without his signature.
-Instead, he vetoed it a second time, saying that "Our laws right now prohibit same-gender marriages, and I oppose this legislation because it is trying to make illegal something that is already illegal".
+In February 1998, the State Legislature passed the same legislation as House Bill 1130, and expected Governor Locke to allow it to become law without his signature.
+Instead, he vetoed it a second time, saying that "our laws right now prohibit same-gender marriages, and I oppose this legislation because it is trying to make illegal something that is already illegal".
+The State Legislature overruled his veto.
 Democrats who feared the impact of having the legislation on the November ballot helped override his veto.
-One Democratic leader in the House said: "I'll vote to override.
+One Democratic leader in the House, Marlin Appelwick, said: "I'll vote to override.
 I'll stand up and say it's a bad bill, but it's even worse to have this issue on the ballot."
 According to The Seattle Times: "Lawmakers, eager to be done with the controversial issue, rushed the ban through in minutes and dumped it in the governor's lap.
 Locke's veto came within the hour.
 Then both houses voted summarily to override the veto.
 No one could remember the last time a bill was passed, vetoed and overridden within hours–with almost no discussion and no debate."